Kontsevich's Characteristic Classes as Topological Invariants of Configuration Space Bundles: Information from the graph

 \subsection{Information from the graph}

 Let $d\ge3$ be an integer.
 Denote by $\bar d\in\{\odd, \even\}$ the parity of $d$.
 Let $\Ga$ be a connected, directed, ordered graph such that all vertices are at least trivalent, and $[\de_{\bar d}(\Ga)]_{\sim_{\bar d}}=0$.
-(All the arguments in this paper can be modified to work if we assume $\Ga$ is a formal sum of graphs instead; for simplicity we focus on the case that $\Ga$ is a single graph.)
+(It is easy to see that all the arguments in this section work if we assume $\Ga$ is a formal sum of graphs instead.)
+For example, the tetrahedron graph -- the graph with 4 vertices and 1 edge between each pair of vertices, arbitrarily directed and ordered -- satisfies these conditions.

 For $V'\subset V(\Ga)$, we denote by $\Ga_{V'}$ the subgraph of $\Ga$ spanned by the vertices in $V'$, and by $\Ga/V'$ the graph obtained from $\Ga$ by contracting $\Ga_{V'}$ to one single vertex $[V']_v$.
 The order of edges in $\Ga_{V'},\Ga/V'$ and the order of vertices in $\Ga_{V'}$ are the same as in $\Ga$.
 The order of vertices in $\Ga/V'$ is defined as: $[V']_v$ is the first one, and the rest are ordered as in $\Ga$.